New pro women's hockey league to launch in January after deal with Dodgers co-owner, AP sources say - ExBulletin

 By essentially eliminating the PWHPA’s rival, the deal fulfills the desire of many women’s hockey fans, including NHL Commissioner Gary Bettman, to have one league.
 While the NHL supported both the PWHPA and PHF, Bettman has urged the two factions to come together for the good of the sport.

-Former Canadian Olympian and current Czech Republic coach in March Carla MacLeod further pressed it.
-The 40-year-old told The AP that having one elite league would help other countries catch up with the traditional sports powerhouses, the United States and Canada.
+In March, Carla MacLeod, former Canadian Olympian and current Czech coach, pressed the matter further.
+The 40-year-old told The AP that having one elite league would help other countries catch up with the sport’s traditional powerhouses, the United States and Canada.

 If you look back at the men’s game, that’s when the gap narrowed, MacLeod said, referring to the NHL welcoming European players in the 1970s and finally Russians in the late 1980s.